Void-Overflow/Neural-Network-vs-PID-in-IDK-Cascade-for-Thermal-Regulation-Research/README.md

 This project's is licensed under the MIT License, while it's image and video documentation is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

 # Acknowledgments
-Developed at the University of Houston Real-Time Systems Lab
-Supervisor: Prof. Albert M. Cheng
+Developed at the University of Houston Real-Time Systems Lab with Prof. Albert M. Cheng
-Collaborator: Thomas P. Carroll, Ph.D.
+Thomas P. Carroll, Ph.D.
 Student